 Duke declined to offer any further details of the investigation.

-Avenatti, in a statement to the News & Observer Friday night, said that Duke didn’t seek information from him as part of its investigation.
+Avenatti, in a statement to The Herald-Sun Friday night, said that Duke didn’t seek information from him as part of its investigation.
 Without providing further documentation, he repeated his claim that Nike paid Williamson and that Duke coach Mike Krzyzewski was not only aware of the payment, but has been part of such payments to players for years.

 “I never heard from anyone associated with Duke in connection with my allegations or any investigation,” Avenatti said.
 “I was never asked a single question.
 I was never asked what information or documents that I was aware of.
 Who the hell conducted this investigation?
 Inspector Clouseau?
 The documents and the hard evidence do not lie.
 Zion Williamson was paid to attend Duke.
 Coach K has made and facilitated payments to players for years.
 And when the truth comes out -- and eventually it will -- Coach K and Duke’s reputation will be forever and rightfully tarnished.”